-In early 2015, the USG Film Alliance Task Force issued the Georgia Film and Television
+In early 2015, the USG Film Alliance Task Force issued the Georgia Film and Television Industry Workforce Education Study for the Board of Regents.

-Industry Workforce Education Study for the Board of Regents.
-That study argued that the entertainment industry faces challenges in locating adequate numbers of trained employees.
+That study argued that the thriving entertainment industry in Georgia faces challenges in locating adequate numbers of trained employees.
 The report's Executive Summary mentions several factors that justify UGA's expansion of academic and experiential opportunities for our students: